Guardsquare/proguard-core/docs/md/building.md

-If you've downloaded the source code of the **ProGuard Core** library, you can build it in a number of ways:
+If you've downloaded the source code of the **ProGuardCORE** library, you can build it in a number of ways:

 - build.gradle : a Gradle build file for all platforms.